Strategies & tips

 Psychology in advertising – why promotional products are so effective

 We encounter promotional items almost unconsciously in everyday life: the ballpoint pen with logo in the drawer, the notebook from the last trade fair visit or the coffee cup with branding on the desk.
 But why are such seemingly simple promotional gifts so effective?
-The answer lies in an often underestimated area of marketing: the Psychology in advertising.
+The answer lies in an often underestimated area of marketing: the psychology of advertising.

-In this article, you will learn about the psychological mechanisms that make promotional products so effective, how they can be used specifically in marketing and the role of advertising psychology plays in this.
+In this article, you will learn which psychological mechanisms make promotional products so effective, how they can be used specifically in marketing and what role advertising psychology plays in this.
 You will also receive practical tips on the selection and use of promotional items in marketing that are not only well received, but also have a long-term effect.

 What is advertising psychology?

-The advertising psychology is a branch of general psychology and deals with the experience, behavior and actions of people in connection with advertising.
-It provides insights into how how people react to certain advertising media, how emotions affect purchasing decisions and how attention can be specifically directed.
+Advertising psychology is a branch of general psychology and deals with the experience, behavior and actions of people in connection with advertising.
+It provides insights into how people react to certain advertising media, how emotions affect purchasing decisions and how attention can be directed in a targeted manner.

 There are four key questions at the heart of advertising psychology: